kejingjing/mapcode-ios-app/README.md

 See the License for the specific language governing permissions and limitations under the License.

-Original C library created by Pieter Geelen.
-Work on Java version of the mapcode library by Rijn Buve.
-Initial port by Matthew Lowden.

 # Using Git and `.gitignore`

 It's good practice to set up a personal global `.gitignore` file on your machine which filters a number of files